Fear and greed are two of the three great forces in the world, according to Einstein (the third is stupidity).

 Of course the copy is filled with greed appeals.
 But they make sure to sprinkle in some fear appeals, mainly through scarcity measures:

 So sure, some scammy companies use these tactics to make some sales.
 But as we’ve seen there is also some empirical research supporting the effectiveness of fear and greed.
 Still, not everyone agrees this is a sustainable strategy for most companies.
 Famous copywriter Mark Ford (pen name: Michael Masterson) has this to say:

 From what I’ve noticed, the best fear campaigns are aimed at avoiding dangerous behaviors, like smoking.
 Otherwise, a subtle use of fear (otherwise known as scarcity, which I honestly don’t think is really fear inducing), has clearly shown to be effective in many cases.

 Blatant, clumsy attempts at triggering fear and greed seem to work only on unsophisticated buyers or those that are looking for deals, short term gain, or something that doesn’t exist (easy riches or happiness).

 While fear and greed have a romantic connotation that conjures images of Wall Street wisdom, Gordon Gekko, and classic ads, there is a wide world of emotion outside of these broad categories that you can use to persuade buyers.

 It certainly helps to know the power of fear and greed, especially on an academic level, to pepper them into appropriate campaigns.
 Especially if you’re in an industry where there is a level of natural internal fear in your customers (security systems), learning how to evoke that in a respectful way on your site can help propel conversions.

 However, there are many, many use cases that aren’t so benevolent.
-In fact, because fear and greed are traditionally irrational emotions that override rational decision making, they’re often used in confidence scams or get rich schemes.
+Fear and greed are traditionally irrational emotions that override rational decision making, and they’re often used in confidence scams or get rich schemes.
 Still then, it’s important to know their power, if only to avoid those attempts yourself.